Why (and How) to Confront Difficult Employees

-First, it’s important to consider what kind of problem employee you’re dealing with.
-To better understand what you’re up against, we studied the scope of the issue by surveying more than 200 global leaders about problem employees.
+First, it’s important to consider what kind of difficult employee you’re dealing with.
+To better understand what you’re up against, we studied the scope of the issue by surveying more than 200 global leaders about difficult employees.
 As noted in our white paper, we found that these 5 behaviors are most common:

 - Poor job performance.
 An employee whose work falls below expectations, causing others to constantly have to pick up the slack, can be a tremendous drain on teams — especially when it’s habitual.